-B-15.
+B-17.
 May an SEA use indicators that are not statewide?

-No. ESEA section 1111(c)(4)(B) requires an SEA to use the same statewide indicators in its accountability system for all students in the State.
+No. ESEA section 1111(c)(4)(B) requires that each indicator that the SEA uses in its accountability system be statewide for all students in the State.
 This is important to ensure schools are evaluated consistently in the State accountability system.
 Non-statewide indicators, such as indicators based on local assessments, do not provide comparable information about the performance of schools for accountability purposes, including identifying schools for comprehensive, targeted, or additional targeted support and improvement.
 Data from these kinds of measures may be better suited to inform instruction or additional student and educator supports.